Lena2309/pinpad_screenlock_plugin/README.md

 * Customizable message on PIN pad lock.
 * Menu Entry where everything is customizable without the need to restart KOReader or modify the code.
 * Using dynamic persistence instead of hardcoded variables.
+* Cancel button deletes one digits when entering PIN Code, hold it to delete everything.

 :)